How to Hare a Run

 - Use the heavy, white DryWall chalk (try dumpster diving to get it!) — the purple /blue/red kids chalk is almost invisible.

 - Use a lot of visible marks - every 10 paces … or 5 per city block.
 Hiding marks (except for the first few marks after a check) tends to slow the stragglers more than it does the FRBs.

 - Mark the corners at intersections … it’s really easy to confuse hashers here!

 - Have at least a half dozen checks.
 Fewer could make for a boring trail, and a lot more can make for a much longer run.

 - Get the distance right by running the entire trail yourself at Pack speed so you can make sure it’s not too long.
+Remember that not everyone is an ultramarathonning asshole, so keep trail distances/difficulties reasonable or give the slower r*nners a Turkey trail to enjoy.
 Ideally r*n around the time the pack would in order to make sure any gates are not locked.

 - Set the whole trail yourself (or together with your co-hare) - don’t set half and have another hare set the next half!
 Two cohares not meeting their ends of trails up together will lose the entire pack.

 - Checks bring the pack together, as front runners look for true trail from a check while the rest of the pack reaches the check waiting for an inkling as to where to go next.
 Live hares can buy themselves lots of time with checks-- you do not need to mark in any other directions than where your true trail goes, but the pack doesn't know that!

 - The trail should start up within 100 yards of the check (one standard block).
 Backchecks should be less than 1/4 mile long.

 - The true trail should come out of check in a forward direction, on to the right or left, (not back in the direction of the original trail).
 If you want break this rule please explicitly have this mentioned at chalk talk.